Kinder Joy: History

 Ferrero launched Kinder Joy in Italy in 2001.
 It has been sold in Spain since 2004, in Germany since May 2006 and in China and India since 2007.
 It was launched in Australia and the United States in 2018.

 In 2011, Ferrero opened a factory in Baramati, India, to make the eggs, in addition to other products including Tic Tacs.
 In 2015, the company opened its first factory in China in the Xiaoshan District of Hangzhou, which produced Kinder Joy as its first manufacturing line.
-Kinder Joy was one of the highest selling candy products in the Chinese market and had received Nielsen China’s Breakthrough Innovation Award.
+As of September 2015 Kinder Joy was one of the highest selling candy products in the Chinese market and had received Nielsen China's Breakthrough Innovation Award.

 Kinder Joy became available in Ireland in 2015.
-In November 2015, Ferrero announced that it would sell the eggs in the United Kingdom, starting in December 2015.
+Ferrero began to sell the eggs in the United Kingdom the same year in December.

-In May 2017, it was announced that Kinder Joy would be launched in the United States in 2018, as a similar product by Kinder, Kinder Surprise, is banned in the U.S. by a federal law.
+Kinder Joy was launched in the United States in 2018 as its sister product by Kinder.
+Kinder Surprise, was banned in the U.S. by a federal law.
 Specifically, the Federal Food, Drug, and Cosmetic Act bans all food products that contain non-nutritive objects embedded within them.
+Kinder Joy solved this problem as the food and the toy are in two separate containers attached, allowing the product to follow the US guidelines and be sold in the country.